roblox-ts/eslint-plugin-roblox-ts/src/rules/misleading-lua-tuple-checks/documentation.md

-# Disallows the use of LuaTuple in conditional expressions.
+# Disallows the use of LuaTuple in conditional expressions

+🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run eslint-docs` -->

+## Rule details

 In Luau, functions can return multiple values, represented in roblox-ts by the `LuaTuple<T>` type.
 When a `LuaTuple` is used directly in a conditional